zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver01.md

 ## Terminology

-Valid domain names according to the IDNA 2008 specification is found in [RFC 5890], section 2.3.1, page 7.
+Valid domain names according to the "IDNA 2008 specification" is found in [RFC 5890], section 2.3.1, page 7.